garrandall/popular-music-data/tracks/9-to-5-dolly-parton.md

 But you got dreams he'll never take away
 In the same boat with a lot of your friends
 Waiting for the day your ship will come in
-And the tide's gonna turn an' it's all gonna roll you away
+And the tide's gonna turn and it's all gonna roll you away

 Working 9 to 5, what a way to make a living